-01/09/09 20:13 ENGR 1.SILENCE ALARMS 2.RESET SYSTEM Press Enter Key This active control will allow the engineer to view or change the operation of the control event set for programmable input 1.
+01/09/09 20:13 ENGR 1.SILENCE ALARMS 2.RESET SYSTEM Press Enter Key This active control will allow the engineer to view or change the operation of the control event set for monitored input.
 Use the UP and DOWN arrow keys to toggle through the following options.
 To confirm the changes press ENTER.